 Detail of the Arch of Triumph in the Parc du Cinquantenaire (Brussels, Belgium).
 I found the deep black sky to be a strong element in this photo.

-IR photography has the ability to surprise the viewer with an unfamiliar outlook of even a common or simple subject.
-However, this does not mean that a boring or trivial photo will become a masterpiece just because you took it in infrared light: composition rules (along with breaking them) still hold true and boring shots will remain boring.
+But this does not mean that a boring or trivial photo will become a masterpiece in IR.
+Composition rules still hold true and boring shots will remain boring.

 Symmetry is a powerful ingredient when composing a square image.
 I took advantage of IR light to make all the different kinds of grass in the foreground appear as a uniformly white area, while the blue sky is naturally darkened, thus creating a sort of split frame at the horizon: white below, black above.